tina3860/Predicting-Customer-Repurchase/README.md

 Proportional Hazards Model, Customer Segmentation, K-Means Clustering, Purchase Behavior Analysis, Outbound Marketing Strategy.

-Environmental Company is a made-up company with made-up data.
+Environmental Company is a real company that has been anonymized.